Saudi Arabia executes man for crime potentially committed as minor | DW | 15.06.2021

 Last year, Saudi Arabia's King Salman decreed that crimes committed by minors — that is, anyone under 18 — would no longer be punishable by death.
 Instead the perpetrator would be sentenced to 10 years in jail.

 The March 2020 royal decree was never reported by state media nor published in the official gazette as would be normal practice.
-The state-backed Human Rights Commission told news agency Reuters in February that the ban only applied to a lesser category of offence under Islamic law known as "ta'zeer."
+The state-backed Human Rights Commission also told news agency Reuters in February that the ban would only apply to less serious crimes.

 "The execution of Mustafa al-Darwish once again shows that the Kingdom's claim to have eliminated capital punishment for childhood crimes is not true," a statement from Reprieve said.